Alan4247748/friendly-potato/docs/Tech Writing/Directory for website & content.md

 sidebar_position: 2
 ---

-High level, I used [Docusaurus 2], for the boiler plate.
+I used [Docusaurus 2], for the boiler plate.
-From my local - I push direct to this GitHub repo.
+From my local - I push direct to this [GitHub repo](https://github.com/Alan4247748/friendly-potato) .
 A build is triggered in Netlify.
 Basic CI/CD.
+Plausible for analyitcs
-Below is how the website is structured.
+Below is the website structure.

 ``` Javascript
 Website_Directory/